This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 HOW TO PREPARE:

 - Write down the correct date, time, and location of your surgery.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.

-- Your caregiver may check your eyes with tests, such as biomicroscopy, ultrasound, or optical coherence tomography.
-Ask your caregiver about these and other tests that you may need.
+- Your healthcare provider may check your eyes with tests, such as biomicroscopy, ultrasound, or optical coherence tomography.
+Ask your healthcare provider about these and other tests that you may need.
 Write down the date, time, and location of each test.

 - You may need to wear a patch over your eye.
-Ask your caregiver about eye patches and other ways to care for your eye before surgery.
-Ask your caregiver if you should limit certain activities that may increase the pressure inside your eye, such as bending over.
+Ask your healthcare provider about eye patches and other ways to care for your eye before surgery.
+Ask your healthcare provider if you should limit certain activities that may increase the pressure inside your eye, such as bending over.

 The night before your surgery: